Important information and who we are

 Third party websites etc.

-Our website may, from time to time, include links to third party websites, plug-ins and applications.
+Our website and email updates may, from time to time, include links to third party websites, plug-ins and applications (such as Slack).
 Clicking on those links or enabling those connections may allow third parties to collect or share personal data about you.
 We do not control these third party websites, plug-ins or applications and are not responsible, and do not accept any liability, for their compliance with data protection laws.

 When you leave this website, we encourage you to read the privacy policies of every website you visit or plug-in or application you download, in particular before submitting any personal data to those websites, plug-ins or applications.